Darwin subsea Telegraph cables heritage listed after 150 years

 What are the Future Plans for the Cables?

 The imminent plans for the cable landing site are to present a visual interpretation so that the significance and history of the remains can be understood by the visitors.
 The heritage branch is currently developing some inventive signage, where a historic image is etched onto glass, so that the historic image floats above the present seascape.
 Similar to the image on the right.

 Photo: Bowen Foreshore Catalina Memorial – A similar concept will be used for the Darwin cables.

 This is a very clever idea as the cables are not exactly aesthetic because they were never designed for that purpose, they were designed to be practical and durable, and they have lasted 150 years.
 In this sense it is fitting that the cables are heritage listed at a similar time that PK is making The Zodiac magazines’ catalogue records easily accessible to the public.
 This will take place in December 2021 and will allow people to view the rich social history that was written by the Eastern Telegraph companies staff from 1906 till the 1990s.
 The magazines contain poems, articles, drawings and photographs.
 It will be interesting to read what was written about the Darwin cables and what occurred at this remote cable station.

 This article was researched by Raquel Coning and Isabelle Jones, and written by Raquel Coning.

 Raquel Coning is a Young Curator and volunteer at PK Porthcurno.
-She is currently living in Perth, Western Australia and is studying a graduate certificate in studies at The Australian National University.
-As part of her studies she is completing an internship with PK and has been transcribing volumes of The Zodiac magazine.
+She is currently living in Perth, Western Australia, and is studying for a graduate certificate in studies at The Australian National University.
+As part of her studies, she is completing an internship with PK and has been transcribing volumes of The Zodiac magazine.

 and David Steinberg who is the senior Heritage Officer/Maritime Archaeologist of the Northern Territory Heritage Branch, who was kind enough to reply to my emails regarding the future plans for the cables and what prompted them to be listed.